Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 )

-ReSet can then easily override the whole file each time a change is made, because it only has to build a string together and doesn't require an implementation of a parser which would have been out of scope anyway.
+ReSet can then easily override the whole file each time a change is made, because it only has to build a string together and does not require an implementation of a parser which would have been out of scope anyway.

 #let code = "